xcart/xcart-docs/_pages/kb_en/modules/pop-up-anywhere.md

 order: 210
 published: true
 ---
-The [Pop-Up Anywhere module](https://market.x-cart.com/addons/popup-anywhere.html "Pop-up Anywhere") allows to create an unlimited number of pop-overs and display them in the storefront instantly or on schedule, for all visitors or for certain groups of customers only.
+The addon [Pop-Up Anywhere](https://market.x-cart.com/addons/popup-anywhere.html "Pop-up Anywhere") allows to create an unlimited number of pop-overs and display them in the storefront instantly or on schedule, for all visitors or for certain groups of customers only.

-To install the module follow the guides from {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.
+To install the addon, follow the guides from {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.

 ![installed.png]({{site.baseurl}}/attachments/ref_5KvYsWjw/installed.png)

-When installed the module adds the **Popups** section to the admin area (**Discounts** -> **Popups**) where you can create new and manage existing pop-ups.
+Once the addon has been installed, it adds the **Popups** section to the Admin area (**Discounts** -> **Popups**) where you can create new and manage existing pop-ups.
 A store admin can enable/disable, edit or delete pop-ups completely.
 The page also allows filtering pop-ups by name and changing the pop-up order by drag-n-dropping a pop-up to the required position in the list.

 ![new-popup.png]({{site.baseurl}}/attachments/ref_5KvYsWjw/new-popup.png)

 {% note info %}
-By default, a list of pop-ups contains 4 samples that are aimed to demonstrate 4 different types of a pop-up set-up:
+By default, a list of pop-ups contains four samples that are aimed to demonstrate 4 different types of a pop-up set-up:
 - a standard pop-up,
 - a pop-up with a custom template,
 - a notification bar,